 4. Custellence

-This is one of the first customer journey platforms on the market.
+This is one of the first customer journey platforms that have been on the market.
 It’s always followed the idea of keeping things quick and simple.
-It will suit those folks who are familiar with user journey mapping tools.
+It will suit you if you are familiar with user journey mapping tools.

 Best features: